 The underwriters have engaged in transactions and performed various investment banking and other services for us in the ordinary course of business for which they have received customary fees, and they may continue to do so from time to time in the future.
-The underwriters listed on the cover of this prospectus supplement are also serving as underwriters in our concurrent common stock offering for which they will receive customary underwriting fees.

 Bank of America, N.A., an affiliate of Banc of America Securities LLC, and SunTrust Bank, Atlanta, an affiliate of SunTrust Equitable Securities Corporation, are lenders under Quanta's credit facility.
-Because more than 10% of the net proceeds of this offering may be paid to affiliates of members of the National Association of Securities Dealers, this offering is being made pursuant to Rule 2710 of the Conduct Rules of the NASD.
-Morgan Stanley Dean Witter will assume the responsibilities of acting as qualified independent underwriter.
+Because more than 10% of the net proceeds of this offering may be paid to affiliates of members of the National Association of Securities Dealers, this offering is being made pursuant to Rule 2710(c)(8) of the Conduct Rules of the NASD.
+Morgan Stanley & Co.
+Incorporated will assume the responsibilities of acting as qualified independent underwriter.